Suhas-2002/Cows-and-Bulls/README.md

 Have fun playing the "Cows and Bulls" game and see how quickly you can crack the code!

 ## Web App
 https://suhas-2002.github.io/Cows-and-Bulls-Game/

+## Future Scope
+The app only supports single player as of now and turning this into a multiplayer game is the future scope.